Blarg, another long title. Again. Sorry.

 OpenSSL has a config file.
 If you didn’t know that, I don’t blame you: I didn’t either, until last year or so.
 Since OpenSSL is mostly used as a library, there isn’t much to configure.
 On Debian-like systems, the file is

 /etc/ssl/openssl.cnf.
-99% of that file is related to Certificate Authority settings.
-I think that is because you can make your own CA with OpenSSL and that file is for persistently setting parameters needed for a real CA.
+The majority of this file is related to Certificate Authority settings.
+That’s because you can make your own CA with OpenSSL and that file is for persistently setting parameters needed for a (more or less) real CA.

 I will now try to give some guidance for that file.
 Ignore all the CA stuff – I’m not going to explain that.
 I’m interested in what this file can do to modify the TLS behavior.